azimuddin2/ecommerce-mern-stack-server/README.md

 15. GET /api/users -> isAdmin -> getAllUsers -> search + pagination functionality
 16. responseHandler controller for error & success
 17. GET /api/users/:id -> get a single user by id
+18. How to create services in the backend
+19. DELETE /api/users/:id => delete a single user by id
+20. Refactoring & reusability, dynamic
+21. deleteImage helper